Q: Does AOMEI Backupper support backup, restore and clone dynamic volumes?

 Q: When you connect your network drive via AOMEI Backupper, you get the message: “Failed to access the network path, please check if your username, password, and network path are correct.” or “A specified logon session does not exist.
 Please detect if there is a directory name behind the network path, such as "\\192.168.0.100\directory_name", not "\\192.168.0.100".
 If the error still exists, you can reboot and try again.......”

 A: Please check if the devices or programs connected to NAS have reached the ceiling of NAS.
 If yes, you need to disconnect some devices or programs so that the AOMEI Backupper can connect the NAS to do the backup.
+And, please increast the allowed connection device amount in your NAS settings.

 If not, please delete the "NAS.xml" file under the path C:\ProgramData\AomeiBR.
 After that, please connect your NAS again.